activedecay/show/readme.md

 # usage in show.markdown
 - markdown titles (using the '#' character) start new slides (this text is ignored).
 - regular paragraphs in the markdown file appears on the slides.
-- text position flows from the most recent `. y [pos]` vertical position command. (todo consider implementing margins).
+- text position flows from the most recent `. y [pos]` vertical position command.
-- text does not wrap; you're in charge of newlines, but inserting newlines automatically inserts text vertically.
+- you can use margin to index text position, e.g., `. margin .1` is 10% of the window width.
+- text does not wrap at margins; you insert newlines; there is no soft wrapping.
+- conveniently, newlines automatically insert text on the next line.
 - text y position starts at the top for every new slide encountered.
 - font size is 1/100th of a window height, so .5 = 50% of screen size font height (that's big text, btw).
 - commands start with '. ' string on a new line.